-7. Modifications
+8. Modifications

 During the CHP grant award period, it may become necessary for an agency to modify its CHP grant award due to changes in an agency's fiscal or law enforcement situation.
 Modification requests should be submitted to the COPS Office when an agency determines that it will need to shift officer positions awarded in one hiring category into a different hiring category, reduce the total number of positions awarded, shift funds among benefit categories, and/or reduce the entry-level salary and fringe benefit amounts.
-For example, an agency may have been awarded CHP grant funding for ten new, additional full-time sworn officer positions, but due to severe fiscal distress/constraints, the agency determines it is unable to sustain all ten positions and must reduce its request to five full-time positions; or an agency may have been awarded CHP grant funding for two new, additional sworn officer positions, but due to fiscal distress/constraints the agency needs to change the hiring category from the new hire category to the rehire category for officers laid off or are scheduled for lay-off on a specific future date post-application.
-Grant modifications under CHP are evaluated on a case-bycase basis.
+For example, an agency may have been awarded CHP grant funding for ten new, additional full-time sworn officer positions, but due to severe fiscal distress/constraints, the agency determines it is unable to sustain all ten positions and must reduce its request to five full-time positions; or an agency may have been awarded CHP grant funding for two new, additional sworn officer positions, but due to fiscal distress/constraints the agency needs to change the hiring category from the new hire category to the rehire category for officers laid off or scheduled for lay-off on a specific future date post-application.
+Grant modifications under CHP are evaluated on a case-by-case basis.
 The COPS Office will only consider a modification request after an agency makes final, approved budget and/or personnel decisions.
 An agency may implement the modified grant award following written approval from the COPS Office.
 Please be aware that the COPS Office will not approve any modification request that results in an increase of federal funds.

-Under federal regulations, you are required to expend federal funds only as approved in the FCM and FFM.
+Under federal regulations, you are required to expend federal funds only as approved in the FCM.
 In addition, under CHP you are expected to expend funding only for the specific hiring categories awarded, as indicated on your Award Document.
 Any requests to change or alter a grant award should be submitted to the COPS Office for prior approval.
 Following written approval from the COPS Office, implementation of the modified award may begin.

-You should notify the COPS Office if you determine that your agency will need to change hiring categories, reduce the total number of positions awarded or make other changes to the entry-level salary and benefit amounts/categories.
+You should notify the COPS Office if you determine that your agency will need to change hiring categories, reduce the total number of positions awarded, or make other changes to the entry-level salary and benefit amounts/categories.
 To modify your award from the new hire category to the rehire category, your agency must submit a COPS Hiring Award Modification Request form and the required supporting documentation to the COPS Office.
-A copy of this form is available on the COPS internet at http://cops.usdoj.gov/pdf/COPS\Hiring\Modification\Form.pdf.
-For all other modifications, a request on your agency's letterhead should be submitted to the COPS Office referencing your grant number, the proposed changes, details of why the change is needed, etc.
+A copy of this form is available on the COPS Office website at www.cops.usdoj.gov/pdf/COPS Hiring Modification Form.pdf.
+For all other modifications, a request on your agency's letterhead should be submitted to the COPS Office referencing your grant number, the proposed changes, details of why the change is needed, etc. Please note that agencies that request a modification from a rehire category to the new hire category must follow the same hiring guidelines identified in Grant Condition #3, which requires that all new hires be military veterans.

 For additional information about the process for submitting your specific grant modification request, please contact your COPS Grant Program Specialist at 800.421.6770.
 The COPS Office will then evaluate your request and notify your agency of our decision in writing.
 Implementation of the modified grant award may begin following written approval from the COPS Office.
 Please note that modification approvals for active grants will often be accompanied by a Modified Award Document reflecting the approved changes.
-If applicable, your agency is required to submit the Modified Award Document to officially accept the grant modification.
+If applicable, your agency is required to sign and submit the Modified Award Document to officially accept the grant modification.

-8. Evaluations
+9. Evaluations